Why Bending My Own Rules Cost Me Two Days of Photography Work

 And the killer is, I KNOW BETTER.

-If she had been forced to put down two deposits, would she have shown up?
+If she had been forced to put down a second deposit, would she have shown up?
 From my experience, I can give that a 99% “yes.”
+She would have made the finances work.

-You are not a charity and it’s not your job to be a people pleaser.
 It’s your job to make sure you help those you serve and you live life on your terms.

-You can be both firm and professional while being likable and pleasant to work with.
+You CAN be both firm and professional while being likable and pleasant to work with.

-In fact you’d be surprised by the level of respect you receive from clients when you do stick to policies.
+In fact, you’d be surprised by the level of respect you receive from clients when you do stick to policies.

 The ones who don’t respect your policies are the same ones who don’t respect you.